 Vintage Kitchen tip: make sure the topping is fully baked.
 It may be golden brown and the juices bubbling, but lift some of the dough here and there to check that it's not still wet inside.

-Kitchen notes
+Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, utensils and equipment needed, and enough workspace.
 This will make the process so much easier.

-- Baking time: keep in mind that ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+I recommend keeping track of how your oven works and what tiny details you might need to adjust.

 - Topping: after making many dump cakes, I tried several ways of mixing the cake mix with butter, and my favorite is by far the one explained here using melted butter.
 You can also do it the old-fashioned way, or the original one, as I do with the chocolate cherry dump cake.